 Today we’ll finish the cushion and then tomorrow we’ll go back to general alterations and gadgets.

 Note: If you think you missed Part 2, that was the Piping post.
-If you didn’t put piping in your cushion, you only need to follow Part 1 and then this post (Part 3).
+If you didn’t put piping in your cushion, you only need to follow Part 1 and then this post (Final steps).
 Just ignore the instructions that have to do with piping.

 Now, to begin where Part 1 left off, once your piping is in, it should look like this: